floor for TwinFloat can produce ERR::SERIOUS

 myIsInteger succeeds then its result is surely the result of

 myIsInteger says "no" then the value is "far from" an integer, and taking the floor of the primary component gives the only possible candidate.

 InsuffPrec then the value is very close to an integer, i.e. the implicit (open) interval contains an integer, thus there are two possible values for the floor, and I see no justification for choosing between them (i.e. throwing

 InsuffPrec is the correct behaviour).

-#6 Updated by John Abbott almost 2 years ago
+#6 Updated by John Abbott about 2 years ago